 Maryland Matters obtained the GOP memo analyzing the two polls but did not see the Republican survey.

 The Republican poll initially showed a 15-point lead for Klausmeier, according to the GOP memo, similar to her 16-point lead in the Democratic poll.
-But even with a significant Democratic edge in voter registration, the memo reads, “SD8 is a solid Republican leaning district.
+But even with a significant Democratic edge in voter registration, “SD8 is a solid Republican leaning district.
 This is demonstrated in our poll by the 11% advantage for a Republican candidate in the generic ballot question for State Senate.
 Also, Governor Hogan has an incredible 10 to 1 favorable to unfavorable ratio while President Trump is thought of more favorably than unfavorably.”

 The Republicans were especially heartened by the fact that Klausmeier only had a 41 percent favorable rating in the Democratic poll – compared to 19 percent who viewed her unfavorably.